JuancaCST/ReleaseNotesSearcher/README.md

 # ReleaseNotesSearcher
-Searches for known bugs from the releases notes (6.1.0 and higher).
+Searches for known bugs from the FortiSIEM releases notes (6.1.0 and higher).